Kraft Heinz 'Mayochup' dispute revived by U.S. appeals court

 Metchup blended Walmart-branded mayonnaise and ketchup, or mustard and ketchup, depending on the batch.
 Perry produced 60 bottles and sold at least 34.

-Lawyers for Kraft Heinz and Perry did not immediately respond to requests for comment.
-The appeals court returned the case to a federal judge in New Orleans.
+Lawyers for Perry did not immediately respond to requests for comment.
+Kraft Heinz spokesman Michael Mullen said the company was pleased Perry’s complaint had been dismissed.
+The appeals court returned the case to a New Orleans federal judge.

 Fans submitted at least 95 names including “Metchup,” “Best Sauce Ever,” “Saucy McSauceFace” and “It’s Fry Sauce You Monsters,” while Kraft Heinz’s marketing team proposed “Ketchonnaise” and “Tomayo.”